Chandra Namaskar / Moon Salutations

 • Urdhva Hastasana / Upward Salute: Open your eyes, inhale and extend your arms outwards and upwards, interlacing your fingers, index fingers pointing skywards.

 • Skandasana / Wide legged squat over right leg: Exhale, bring both hands to the floor to the big toe side of your right foot.
 Turn inwards on the ball of the right foot and rotate your body to the front of the mat.
 Left leg is extended, toes point to the ceiling.
-If your balance allows it, bring your hands together in Anjuli Mudra or keep your hands resting on the floor.

 • Goddess Pose: Inhale, come back to a squat in the center of your mat – Goddess pose with hands in prayer position.
-Exhale – knees in line with ankles, back straight, chest open.
+Exhale – knees in line with ankles, back straight, chest lifted.

 • Skandasana / Wide legged squat over left leg